artemmanaenko/st-test-task/docs/ai-notes.md

 ## What worked well
 - Grok3: gave a detailed read of the brief, clarified expectations and “why”, and surfaced current industry best practices.
-- Cursor + Claude Sonnet 4.5: spun up infra largely on its own, offered solid troubleshooting hints, and generated code quickly.
+- Cursor IDE + Claude Sonnet 4.5: spun up infra largely on its own, offered solid troubleshooting hints, and generated code quickly.
 - Quality/throughput: codegen was fast and good enough to keep momentum; with human review on top, it stayed reliable.

 ## What didn’t
 - Grok3’s proposed project structure was unusable (non-working files) and had to be discarded.
-- Started on Anthropic and immediately hit token limits, so I had to switch to Cursor/Claude to complete the work.
+- Started on Antigravity IDE and immediately hit token limits, so I had to switch to Cursor IDE/Claude to complete the work.
 - Some AI suggestions tried to bloat data models beyond the “keep it simple” requirement; I trimmed them back to stay within the brief.